-Basic loss per share for the years ended 31 March 2021 and 2020 are calculated by dividing the loss for the year attributable to owners of the Company by the weighted average number of shares in issue during the year.
+Basic (loss)/earnings per share for the years ended 31 March 2020 and 2019 are calculated by dividing the (loss)/ profit or loss for the year attributable to owners of the Company by the weighted average number of shares in issue during the year.

-The diluted loss per share is the same as the basic loss per share for the years ended 31 March 2021 and 2020 because the effect of the Company's convertible bonds during the year was anti-dilutive.
+The diluted loss per share is the same as the basic loss per share for the year ended 31 March 2020 because the effect of the Company's share options and convertible bonds during the year was anti-dilutive.